 Health Agency of Canada, Canadian Vaccination Evidence Resource and Exchange Centre

-• A Public Health Agency of Canada report (2016) described engagement strategies.
+(CANVax), and the Canadian Pediatric Society.
+For example:- A Public Health Agency of Canada report (2016) described engagement strategies.
 For

 vaccine acceptors, strategies include encouraging resiliency, describing common side